adityathebe/adityathebe.com/content/posts/what-does-it-mean-to-own-a-bitcoin/index.md

 description: Learn several ways to install softwares in your linux system from using the package manager to managing the binaries.
 ---

+Abstract:
+	A transaction in Bitcoin involves two things: the input and the output.
+Both the input and the output are UTXO(s).
+UTXO stands for Unspent Transaction Output.
+UTXO are indivisible chunks of bitcoin currency.

 The notion of owning a bitcoin can be difficult to grasp to anyone who has dealt with cash all their life.

 When Bob says he has $5 we can understand that he either has a $5 bill or \$5 in his bank account.